nekomiao123/VDPL/README.md

 * We followed the setting of [Semi-supervised Meta-learning with Disentanglement for Domain-generalised Medical Image Segmentation](https://arxiv.org/abs/2106.13292).
 * We used two datasets in this paper: [Multi-Centre, Multi-Vendor & Multi-Disease Cardiac Image Segmentation Challenge (M&Ms) datast ](https://www.ub.edu/mnms/) and [Spinal cord grey matter segmentation challenge dataset](http://niftyweb.cs.ucl.ac.uk/challenge/index.php)
+* We will release our CHD dataset soon.
 ### Preprocessing

 We followed the preprocessing of [Semi-supervised Meta-learning with Disentanglement for Domain-generalised Medical Image Segmentation](https://arxiv.org/abs/2106.13292), you can find the preprocessing code [here](https://github.com/xxxliu95/DGNet).